 Since our founding in 2011, we have experienced rapid growth.
-For example, our headcount has grown from 2,240 full-time employees as of July 31, 2019, to 3,427 full-time employees as of July 31, 2020, with employees located both in the United States and internationally.
+For example, our headcount has grown from 2,409 full-time employees as of October 31, 2019, to 3,871 full-time employees as of October 31, 2020, with employees located both in the United States and internationally.
 The growth and expansion of our business places a continuous, significant strain on our management, operational, and financial resources.
 Further growth of our operations to support our user base, our expanding third-party relationships, our information technology systems, and our internal controls and procedures may not be adequate to support our operations.
-In addition, as we continue to grow, we face challenges of integrating, developing, and motivating a rapidly growing employee base in various countries around the world.
-Certain members of our management have not previously worked together for an extended period of time, and some do not have experience managing a public company, which may affect how they manage our growth.
+In addition, as we continue to grow, we face challenges integrating, developing, and motivating a rapidly growing employee base in various countries around the world.
+For example, a significant number of our employees were hired in recent months and have never been to one of our office locations.
+Certain members of our management have not previously worked together for an extended period of time, and some do not have prior experience managing a public company, which may affect how they manage our growth.
 Managing our growth will also require significant expenditures and allocation of valuable management resources.